 In order to keep the battery from being overloaded, wired fast chargers pass more current for a period, so the phone charges faster for that period, and then revert to regular current for the rest of the charging cycle.

 But there are different versions of the technology, with each offering shorter charging times than the previous version.

 Qualcomm Quick Charge Versions

-Qualcomm’s quick charging technology is in use by many smartphone brands.
+Qualcomm’s wired quick charging technology is in use by many smartphone brands.
 Let us have a look at its different available versions available on fast chargers today (we keep updating this list with new versions as they are announced):

 - Quick Charge 1.0 Charges your phone battery from 0 to 30% in 30 minutes, after which charging slows down.
 Puts out 10W (5 volts at 2 amp).
 Full charging will happen in a little over two hours.

 - Quick Charge 2.0 Charges your phone battery from 0 to 60% in 30 minutes and then slows down.
 Puts out 9 volts at 1.67 amp (9V/1.67A).
 That’s about 15W.
 Full charging will happen in a little under two hours.